-The Colgate Community Garden is a student-led initiative that provides a fun and warm community for students and others who want to explore the principles of organic gardening.
+The Colgate Community Garden is an initiative that provides a fun and warm community for students and others who want to explore the principles of organic gardening.

 At the Garden

 In addition to vegetables, herbs, and flowers, the garden features an apiary that is home to as many as four honey bee hives.
-The hives have a symbiotic relationship with the plants of the garden, while also producing honey for harvest.
-The apiary is managed by the Colgate student group, Beekeeping Club.
+The bees support the pollination of the crops while also producing honey for harvest.
+The apiary is managed by the Colgate student group, the Beekeeping Club.

 The garden features many community plots for individuals to manage and grow their own produce.
 Community plots foster engagement and collaboration within the greater Hamilton community by creating space for individuals to work side-by-side with dedicated students.

 - Cost $25 per year for a roughly 8'x4' raised garden bed

 - Are available to anyone from Colgate or the local community